andreacardybailey/portfolio-assignment/README.md

 - Set a background color of your choice for the body.

-- Set the font family to "Arial, sans-serif" for the entire page. - Center the text on the page.
+- Set the font family to "Arial, sans-serif" for the entire page.
 #### b.
 Header:

 - Add a different background color to the header.